-If you have to fill in a Self Assessment tax return, HMRC will send all correspondence to the person you’ve authorised - except tax bills or refunds.
+If you have to fill in a Self Assessment tax return (external link), HMRC will send all correspondence to the person you’ve authorised - except tax bills or refunds.
 Otherwise, HMRC will continue to write to you.

-If you just need someone to help you with your Self Assessment in the short term, call HMRC.
+If you just need someone to help you with your Self Assessment in the short term, call HMRC (external link).
 The person who’s helping you must be with you when you call - HMRC will confirm their identity and check that you’re happy for them to represent you.

 Authorise an Agent to Handle your Tax Affairs